KristinHenry/vis.social/README.md

 ## What do these mean?

 ### Instance vs Server vs Community
 * These words are often used interchangebly, and some prefer one over another.
 They all basically refer to the same thing: software installed and running an a server, used by an online community.

 ### Local timeline
 * The Local timeline is the heart of our community.
 * this is all the posts from accounts on this instance that are public.
 See 'unlisted'
 * If you're using a client that doesn't show you the 'Local timeline', you may use a browser to access the instance and stay connected with our community.

 ### Home timeline
 * Your home timeline has posts and boosts from accounts that you follow.
 These can be from your instance and other instances.

 ### Federated timeline
 * this is all the public posts on all of all public instances of mastodon (that our server interacts with).

 ### 'Off Topic' vs 'On Topic'

 * vis.social is a topic based instance, but our topics are fairly broad: "SciArt, SciVis SciComm, data science, data visualization, creative coding, and related arts and research".

 * are 'off-topic' posts ok?
 	* yes, but please in moderation.
 Try to keep your posts mostly on topic, but we are all full persons and have many interests and experiences
 	* if you're not sure, use a CW as a 'Wrapper' or 'Headline', and let folks decide if they want to read your off-topic posts on the Local timeline.

-### Unlisted posts
+### Unlisted Posts and Privacy Levels
 * You can set the privacy level of your posts, but clicking on the 'globe' icon in the post interface.
 This will bring up a menu of options:
 	* **Public**: it shows up in the Local timeline, and is fully public.
 	* **Unlisted**: doesn not show up in the Local timeline.
 	* **Followers only**: only your followers will see this.
 	* **Mentioned only**: This is the equivalent to a DM on other platforms.
 They are not visible to anyone except the accounts mentioned.
 Moderators will not see these, unless someone mention reports it to the moderation team.
 Note: If you recieve an abusive mention, please report it, so that we can help keep vis.social a safer place.

 ### Instance Rules
 * Every Mastodon instance/community has their own set of rules.
 * Please review our community Rules: https://vis.social/about

 ### Boosting
 * Boosting is how Mastodon supports sharing posts.
 * Your followers will be able to see your boosts, if they haven't set their client to filter out boosts.

 ### Starring
 * Unlike other platforms, starring has no impact on how often a post appears on anyone's timeline.
 There is no algorithm to manipulate.
 * Starring is a lovely little note...when you don't have the words...to just say to the author "hey!
 I liked this!"

 ### 'Alt-text', or Image Description
 * When you upload an image as part of your post, depending on your client, you should be able to add a description of the image...otherwise known as 'alt-text'.
 * Part of our function as moderators, is to boost posts from folks on our instance...but we'll only boost your posts if you've added alt-text to them.
 Sometimes, it's really hard for us to resist, but we're pushing ourselves to only boost images posts that have alt-text.
 * Bottom line, we're not going to suspend you for not bothering with alt-text, but we won't be boosting you.
 * After posting, you can still add alt-text in and edit.
 You have to edit the post, ~~delete the image from the post, re-upload the image and add a 'description' which is alt-text.~~ We can now add alt-text while editing an existing post, just as if it were a new post.

 ### CW
 * While "CW" technically stands for "Content Warning", vis.social and most instances use it as a "Wrapper".
 It's a way of adding a content label, with is very useful for noting if a post is off-topic or might need a subject line.
 * vis.social requires CWs for various subjects, including food, alchohol.
 Check our Rules for current topics require (or request) CWs on.
 * It's easy to add a CW while writing your post.
 You can even edit an extisting post and add a CW.

 ### Sensitive Content
 * when uploading an image or video, you can check the 'Mark as Sensitive' option.
 * anything that might need to be marked as sensitive, should probably also have a CW.

 ### 'Algorithm' and timelines
 * Unlike many social media platforms, Mastodon does not use an 'algorithm' to control what shows up in your timeline.

 ### Interacting with accounts on other instances:

 * ToDo!

 ### Sh+t-posting:
 * Yeah, we all want to do it, but this isn't twitter, or whatever.
 * We're building a community, not individual broadcasting
 * We're all human, and sometimes, we just need to express!
 	* That's cool, we all do that from time to time
 	* Try to remember to make these posts as 'Unlisted' or 'Followers Only', and not on the Local Timeline.
 	* But if all you do it sh+t-posting, maybe this isn't the instance for you.
-And actually, maybe Mastodon isn't for you at all.

 ### Reporting abuse and harassment
 * ToDo: write this
 	* on our instance
 	* from other instances